Armanfard-Lab/armanfard-lab.github.io/_pages/astad3.md

 <h2 align="center"> Call for Paper </h2>
 <hr>

-<p align="left">We invite researchers and practitioners to submit their original research contributions to the 3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD), held as part of AAAI 2026.
-This workshop aims to explore the latest advancements and novel approaches in anomaly detection using AI techniques within the domain of computer vision.
-Topics of Interest (but not limited to):</p>
+<p align="left">We invite researchers and practitioners to submit their original research contributions to The 3rd Workshop on Automated Spatial and Temporal Anomaly Detection (ASTAD), held as part of AAAI 2026.
+This workshop aims to explore the latest advancements and novel approaches in anomaly detection (AD) using Artificial Intelligence techniques, with a focus on spatial and temporal dimensions.
+Topics of Interest :</p>

   <ul>
-    <li> Novel deep learning and generative models for spatiotemporal anomaly detection </li>
+    <li> Novel deep learning and generative models for spatiotemporal AD </li>
-    <li> Self-supervised, unsupervised, and few-shot learning for anomaly detection with limited data </li>
+    <li> Self-supervised, unsupervised and few-shot learning for AD with limited data </li>
     <li> Continual learning approaches for evolving anomalous patterns </li>
     <li> Explainable AI for interpreting and justifying anomaly detection decisions </li>
     <li> Foundation models for anomaly detection, including large language models (LLMs) and vision-language models (VLMs) </li>